C-Sim/we-care-server/queries.md

 }
 ```

-### Mutations for creating and updating a Care Plan for Patient
+### 2.4-Mutations for creating and updating a Care Plan for Patient

-Create/update the Care Plan when the Patient submit the Care Plan form
+Create/update the Care Plan when the Patient submits the Care Plan form

 ```graphql
 mutation CreateCarePlan($userId: ID!, $carePlanInput: CarePlanInput!) {